Learning Generalizable Tool-use Skills through Trajectory Generation

 \subsection{Leveraging training tools at test time}

 We first test the methods on a set of held out configurations using training tools.
-To successfully perform the manipulation, the methods need to select the right tool and then output the appropriate poses for the tool to complete the tasks. \fig{fig:results} shows the performance of all the methods.
+To successfully perform the manipulation, the methods need to output the appropriate poses for the training tools to complete the tasks. \fig{fig:results} shows the performance of all the methods.
 We see that most methods achieve reasonable performance.
 This shows that all these methods generalize reasonably well to different goal configurations given the same training tools.
 In contrast, BC-E2E achieves suboptimal performance on even this simple version of the task, showing the limitations of methods that do not predict a reset transformation.